signorpipo/wle-pp/README.md

 # How To Import

-You can find a collection of Wonderland Engine default projects that already includes the PP bundle [here](https://github.com/signorpipo/wle-ppefault).
+You can find a collection of Wonderland Engine default projects that already includes the PP library [here](https://github.com/signorpipo/wle-ppefault).

 ## Import through npm